+- c.
+Clarification

-rp.
+- rp.
 Recommendation from the Regional Planning Advisory Committee

+- gp.
+General Plan addition

 Commercial (C)

 INTENT: The "C" designation is intended to provide for a wide range of uses and services for the resident and visitor including retail, business and professional uses and services in community areas, including commercial lodging and higher density housing, when found compatible with retail and service functions.